SuicideShow/MultiTool/README.md

 - [ ]    10bit
 - [ ]    AQ Mode 3 specialized to Dark Scenes
 - [ ]    Tune Option for Animation or Grain

+O  Convert Audio to .mp3 or .ogg using ffmpeg
+- [ ]    Choose Frequency between Variable, 41khz or 48khz
+- [ ]    Choose Bitrate from Variable, 128kbit to 320kbit
+- [ ]    Stereo (2 Channel)
+- [ ]    Vorbis or MPEG Layer 3

 O  Play Media Files using ffplay